Establishing a Division II Committee

-When the contract has been written to the satisfaction of the committee members, the student changes the “state” of the document on TheHub to “ready for faculty signatures”, making it available for committee members to electronically sign.
-After both members have signed, the student has officially “filed” Division II.
+When the contract has been written to the satisfaction of the committee, the student changes the “state” of the document on TheHub to “ready for faculty signatures,” making it available for committee members to electronically sign.
+After the committee has signed, the student has officially “filed” Division II.
 The deadline for students to file is at the beginning of their fourth semester of enrollment, though students may file Division II any time after receiving notification of their assigned committee.

 Note: The deadline for most transfer students to file Division II is in their second semester of enrollment.

-The initial contract may be revised on TheHub at any time during Division II to reflect changes in educational goals or a change in committee members.
-It must be revised before passing to include courses taken in the final semester of Division II and any other relevant changes.
+The initial contract may be revised on TheHub at any time during Division II to reflect changes in educational goals or a change in the committee.
+The contract must be revised before passing to include courses taken in the final semester of Division II and any other relevant changes.
 For completion at the end of a fall semester the final revision must be dated after October 15; for completion at the end of a spring semester the final revision must be dated after March 1.
-Any time a student revises, the new draft must be signed by all members of the committee to be “filed” with Central Records.
+Any time a student revises, the new draft must be signed by the committee to be “filed” with Central Records.
 The final revision of the contract should be signed before the final meeting.

 Fulfilling the Division II Contract

 Prior to passing, students are responsible for fulﬁlling the commitments detailed in the Division II contract.
-Evidence of completion will typically include Hampshire course evaluations; evaluations for Hampshire independent study and teaching assistantships; Five College grades; field study and exchange program transcripts and/or evaluations; fulﬁllment of the Multiple Cultural Perspective and Community Engagement and Learning requirements; research papers and lab work; evaluations for internships and other learning activities; and performances and artistic work.
+Evidence of completion will typically include Hampshire course evaluations; evaluations for Hampshire independent study, Special Projects, and teaching assistantships; Five College grades; field study and exchange program transcripts and/or evaluations; fulﬁllment of the Multiple Cultural Perspective and Community Engagement and Learning requirements; research papers and lab work; evaluations for Special Projects such as internships; and performances and artistic work.
 During Division II, faculty committees provide guidance in the form of critical comments, advice, and ongoing evaluation.
 Students should meet and communicate regularly with their committees to assess progress.
 The culmination of a student’s work is compiled in a portfolio that is presented to the committee in advance of the final meeting to review, provide feedback and give instruction for additional work or revision if needed.
-A time for the final meeting is scheduled.
+A time for the final meeting is scheduled with the student's Division II committee.
 Before that date arrives, students should confirm with their committees that all of the materials speciﬁed have been received including the completed CEL-2 forms on TheHub (see how to document your CEL-2 ).
 The final meeting may occur at the end of the 6th semester and must occur by the published deadline in the beginning of the 7th semester of enrollment.

-Note: Transfer students pass Division II when the committee determines that the student has satisfied the Division II requirements.
+Note: Transfer students pass Division II when their committee determines that the student has satisfied the Division II requirements.

 The Final Meeting

-When determining whether a student’s Division II is ready to be passed, the faculty committee takes into consideration the number and type of courses and other learning activities in the portfolio and whether they form a comprehensive body of work; the student’s proficiency with writing and other modes of expression and presentation; and the student’s readiness, in terms of requisite knowledge and skills, to embark on their proposed Division III project.
+When determining whether a student's Division II is ready to be passed, the faculty committee takes into consideration: whether the student has met the goals set out in the contract; the number and type of courses and other educational activities in the portfolio and whether they form a comprehensive body of work; the student’s proficiency with writing and other modes of expression and presentation; and the student’s readiness, in terms of requisite knowledge and skills, to embark on their proposed Division III project.

 Although the format and style of the ﬁnal meeting varies, it is normally an oral examination of the student’s Division II work, which involves a discussion of the central questions addressed in the concentration and the material presented in the portfolio.
 The committee will determine the student’s readiness to pass Division II.